CP LIVE: DIALOGUES TO GROW BY

 WHY?

 Since 2020, a near-record number of Americans self-identify as engaging in gardening.
 That’s around 100 MILLION US households.
 1.3 billion acres of land in the US is owned privately by individuals.
-More than 40 million of those acres are non-native, irrigated, turf grass.
+More than 40 million of those acres are non-native, chemically dependent, over-irrigated, turf grass.

-When we collectively understand “gardening” beyond toxic lawn “care” and/or superficial decoration, so many beneficial pathways are activated in our world–progress towards solutions to some of the things that worry us most: biodiversity loss, climate change, chemicals in our soil, water, food, food insecurity, the insect apocalypse, the decline of distinct languages and cultures, a sane economic model, war, loneliness versus community, loss of Faith in something bigger than us.
+When we collectively understand “gardening” beyond toxic lawn “care” and/or superficial decoration, so many beneficial pathways are activated in our world–progress towards solutions to some of the tragedies and horrors that worry us most: biodiversity loss, climate change, chemicals in our soil, water, food, food insecurity, the insect apocalypse, the decline of distinct languages and cultures, a sane economic model, war versus life, loneliness versus community, loss of Faith in something bigger than us.

-If even a fraction more of those 1.3 billion acres were tended for healthy food, for native plant habitat, for cultural and community knowledge, for less resource use and greater community-based economic health, think what we might achieve: biodiversity gain, carbon stored, watersheds replenished, cultures strengthened, communities reconnected, scientific and sacred knowledge reintegrated.
+If even a fraction more of those 1.3 billion acres of privately owned land were tended for healthy food, for native plant habitat, for cultural and community knowledge, for less resource use and greater community-based economic health, think what we might achieve: biodiversity gain, carbon stored, watersheds replenished, cultures strengthened, communities reconnected, scientific and sacred knowledge reintegrated.
 Into our daily lives.

-When we see all that the best that Gardens and Gardeners grow, we value them more appropriately: in word, in deed, in pay, and protection for Gardens and Gardeners of all kinds.
+When we see ALL that the best of Gardens and Gardeners grow, we value them more appropriately: in word, in deed, in pay, and protection for Gardens and Gardeners of all kinds.

 When we value these growing people and spaces more appropriately, they can more intentionally, effectively, and beautifully grow us all.